 With the appropriate care, your teeth that have had endodontic treatment will last as long as other natural teeth.
-Yet, a tooth that has received endodontic treatment may fail to heal or pain may continue to exist.
+Yet, a tooth that has received endodontic treatment may fail to heal, or pain may continue to exist.
 Sometimes, the pain may occur months or years after treatment.
 If so, endodontic retreatment of a root canal may be needed.

-Improper healing may be caused by:
+Improper healing may be caused by the following:

 - Curved or narrow root canals were not treated during the initial endodontic treatment.

 - Complicated root canals went undetected during the initial endodontic treatment.

 - The crown or restoration was not placed within the appropriate amount of time following the root canal procedure.

 - The crown or restoration did not prevent saliva from contaminating the inside of the tooth.

 “I have been so impressed by the quality work you have done for my brother in law.
 We will recommend Cascade Endo to all our neighbors and family!”

 In some cases, new problems can influence a tooth that was successfully treated: